 Give Your Date What You Need

-A lot of people struggle with their self-image, even if they’re confident.
-If you want your date to compliment you, don’t try to awkwardly ask them about your hair or clothes – complement them in the same way.
-You should treat your date in the same way you’d want them to treat you: this gives them a better understanding of your personality, and opens up more opportunities for you to bond.
+Many people struggle with their self-image, even if they appear confident.
+If you want your date to compliment you, don’t awkwardly ask about your hair or clothes.
+Instead, compliment them similarly.
+Treat your date as you’d like to be treated: this helps them understand your personality and opens up more opportunities to bond.

 Don’t Feel Beaten Down